 She went on to mention that one of her grandchildren is white.
 “How am I supposed to explain the difference between white and black when she doesn’t see that.
 How are the other kids supposed to explain?”

-Ten men and five women belonging to the “Respect the Flag” group were indicted for the incident, including Tommy Summers who was sentenced to four years and Lacey Henderson who was sentenced to two years.
+Aside from Torres and Norton, 10 men and five women belonging to the “Respect the Flag” group were indicted for the incident, including Tommy Summers who was sentenced to four years and Lacey Henderson who was sentenced to two years.
 The other members of the group were sentenced for misdemeanors or put into diversion programs.